dwz92/Analysis-on-Movie-Success-Indicators/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo examining various factors that might influence a movie's performance and how they can be quantified and modeled.

-To use this folder, click the green "Code" button", then "Download ZIP".
+To use this folder, click the "Code" button", then "Download ZIP".
 Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.

 ## File Structure